 Substitution variables appear in SQL or SQLPlus commands.
 SQLPlus prompts for a value when you execute those commands.
-We have used substitution variables in earlier examples in this book (Listing 5-14 and Listing 9-25), to test certain commands multiple times with different literal values.
+We have used substitution variables in earlier examples in this book (Listing 5-14, for example, to test certain commands multiple times with different literal values.